weld/core/examples/README.md

 The functional tests can be run on an individual JSF examples or on all examples.
 JBoss AS 6 must to be installed and running to run the functional tests.

+Make sure you have set the `JBOSS_HOME` environment property to point to your JBoss AS distribution.

 To run the functional tests:

     mvn -Pftest-jboss-remote-6,jboss6 clean verify